TVforME/EPG/README.md

-# EPG
+# 📺 EPG
 ***EPG*** (Electronic Program Guide) system written in Go using SQLite and REST backend.
-This is NOT a complete turnkey project and is a prototype concept to use with my repeater project.
+This is NOT a complete turnkey project as yet.
+Its a roll-you-own concept to use with my repeater project.
 [DATV Repeater](https://github.com/TVforME/Repeater)

+1. Understnad the underly mechanisums to implement EPG and inject EIT into a DVB transport stream 🛰️
+2. Play with SQLite backend using Go
+3. implement a web backend to show current events and basic management.

 I've since looked into CherryEPG as a subsitute EPG system however, I'll continual working on this GO version and support anyone whom has experience with EPG's and is able to assist with this project.